Okipa/laravel-brickables/README.md

 To customize the admin panel treatments, create your own `BricksController`, extending the package one.
 You will also have to create your own routes.

+### Translations

+All displayed labels or sentences are translatables.

+See how to translate them on the Laravel official documentation : https://laravel.com/docs/localization#using-translation-strings-as-keys

 ## How to

 ### Add content bricks